Scott Foresman

 Scott Foresman was an elementary educational publisher for PreK through Grade 6 in all subject areas.
-Its titles are now owned by Savvas Learning Company which formed from former Pearson Education K12 division.
-The old Glenview headquarters of Scott Foresman is empty as of August 2020, and Crain's Chicago Business reported that the broker hired to sell the property had missed a mortgage payment.
+Its titles are now owned by Savvas Learning Company which was formed from former Pearson Education K12 division.
+The former Glenview headquarters of Scott Foresman was empty as of August 2020; Crain's Chicago Business reported that the broker hired to sell the property had missed a mortgage payment.